 3. Schedule Regular Maintenance

 To maximize the lifetime and warranty of your freight elevator, be sure to schedule regular maintenance.
-This is, at minimum, a yearly occurrence and will go beyond your daily maintenance checks.
+This is, at a minimum, a yearly occurrence and will go beyond your daily maintenance checks.

 Remember to share any notes you’ve taken during your daily lift inspections.
 This will help your mechanic better understand how your freight lift is functioning and what issues may be developing.